Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 - you are used to spraying the back of your canvas or paint while working

-- you added too much water to the paint slows down the evaporation process and damaged paint quality
+- you added too much water to the paint slowing down the evaporation process and damaging paint quality

 - you paint in high humidity,